Blacksmithing,Treadle Hammers, Trip Hammers, Anvils, ZVS Induction Heaters and more

-Here's what we do with our wooded lands: like black walnuts, sawing lumber, maple syrup and recreation, etc..
+Here's what we do with our wooded lands: like processing black walnuts, chasing beavers, sawing lumber, maple syrup and recreation, etc..

 This is the valley in which we live.
 A tiny bit of history of the valley and the creek that runs through it, including a really surprising little ice formation that appeared on it some years ago.

 Recently laid off and don't know why?
 Concerned about getting laid off?
 Want to know how to keep it from happening again?
 If any of the above scenarios hits home to you, this is the place to go.